-The Science Behind Elbow Injury For the High Velocity Pitcher
+The Science Behind Elbow Injury For the High-Velocity Pitcher

 Studies show that there are several mechanical components that lead to elbow injuries and that most elbow damage for pitchers is overuse related (1,2,3).
 The mechanical flaws cause the overuse of the arm to do more damage to the elbow.
 Studies show that this damage occurs due to the load on the elbow which is referred to as elbow valgus torque.
-A study called, Correlation of throwing mechanics with elbow valgus load in adult baseball pitchers, discovered 3 significant mechanical components that was linked to elbow valgus torque.
-These parameters are; peak shoulder external rotation, elbow flexion at peak valgus torque, and elbow valgus loading rate—which accounted for 68% of the variance in valgus torque.
+A study called, Correlation of throwing mechanics with elbow valgus load in adult baseball pitchers, discovered 3 significant mechanical components that were linked to elbow valgus torque.
+These parameters are; peak shoulder external rotation, elbow flexion at peak valgus torque and elbow valgus loading rate—which accounted for 68% of the variance in valgus torque.

 When it comes to reducing the load on the elbow and at the same time trying to increase pitching velocity it is a double edge sword.
 For example, more torque can increase pitching velocity but if it destroys the arm at the same time then what is the purpose?
-This study discovered the link to increasing pitching velocity or not losing pitching velocity while reducing the elbow valgus stress.
+This study discovered the link to increase pitching velocity or not losing pitching velocity while reducing the elbow valgus stress.
 Here is what the study revealed:

 Thus, subsequent between-group analysis revealed that 34 of the 69 pitchers included in the sample initiated trunk rotation before front-foot contact, whereas 35 did so afterward (Table 1).
 Although there were no significant differences in demographics or ball velocity between groups (P > .10), the pre– foot contact players exhibited significantly more elbow valgus torque (59 ± 27 N?m) than the post–foot contact players did (42 ± 29 N?m, P = .02) (Figure 5).
 Fourteen pitchers displayed a sidearm delivery, exhibiting an average elbow valgus torque of 66 ± 24 N?m, which was significantly higher (P = .02) than that of those who threw with the more common overhand, or “3/4,” slot position (46 ± 29 N·m) (Figure 6).